Tea and crumpets

 How do you know you are talking to spirit?

-Over the years I have befriended the heavenly community of spirit guides, ancestors, and loved ones and have learned to trust their wisdom and know it is informed by God.
+Over the years I have befriended the heavenly community of spirit guides, ascended masters, ancestors, and loved ones, and have learned to trust their wisdom.
 They have shown me through experience, whether joyous or uncomfortable, hysterical or tragic, that nothing happens without a lesson learned, a high purpose served.
 Faith is personal and for some no proof is necessary.
 Although I always believed in God as the source, it took hundreds of experiences before I learned to trust spirit guidance and be willing to live to the level of service that they ask.
 I believe the guidance we receive is part of the universal intellect and of God.
-The most important take-away here is that I am no one special and you don’t have to get sick to see thru the veil.
+The most important takeaway here is that I am no one special and you don’t have to get sick to see thru the veil.
 We all have access to universal knowledge and our spirit guides, through prayer, through meditation, through a simple ask.
 You have your own spirit team guiding, comforting, and loving you, answering your question before it is even fully formed and asked.